cardkevin/social-repo/README.md

 # About
 I'll be following a tutorial made by Tomi.
 The goal is to practice my django and build on the app.

+# Todos
+- Take advantage of django and modularize the code.
+- separate the css from HTML

 ## Tech Stack
 - Django